ZizhangAi/Report-with-AntDesign/README.md

 The `phantomjs-node` package is used as a wrapper to bridge `node` and `phantomJS`.

 In the `PhantomReport` directory, run `npm install` and `node src/`.
-You'll see a sample report with a button and a chart.
+You'll see a sample report with a button and a chart in the `output` directory.
-## Steps to generate a report
+## Development Steps
 - Report layout should be developed and tested in the `Report` directory.
 I used create-react-app as the boilerplate and installed `@ihealth/ihcharts` and `antd`.
 Please check [this page](https://ant.design/docs/react/use-with-create-react-app) to see how you can use antd in `create-react-app`